neoforged/.github/primers/1.21.2/index.md

     - `CollisionGetter`
         - `noCollision` - Returns whether there is no collision between the entity and blocks, entities, and liquids if the `boolean` provided is `true`.
         - `getBlockAndLiquidCollisions` - Returns the block and liquid collisions of the entity within the bounding box.
-        - `clipIncludingBorder` - Gets the hit result for the specified clip context, clamped by the world border if necessary.
+        - `clipIncludingBorder` - Gets the block hit result for the specified clip context, clamped by the world border if necessary.
     - `EmptyBlockAndTintGetter` - A dummy `BlockAndTintGetter` instance.
     - `LevelHeightAccessor#isInsideBuildHeight` - Returns whether the specified Y coordinate is within the bounds of the level.
 - `net.minecraft.world.level.block.Block#UPDATE_SKIP_SHAPE_UPDATE_ON_WIRE` - A block flag that, when enabled, does not update the shape of a redstone wire.
 - `net.minecraft.world.level.block.entity.trialspawner.TrialSpawnerData#resetStatistics` - Resets the data of the spawn to an empty setting, but does not clear the current mobs or the next spawning entity.
 - `net.minecraft.world.level.block.piston.PistonMovingBlockEntity#getPushDirection` - Returns the push direction of the moving piston.
 - `net.minecraft.world.level.block.state`
+    - `BlockBehaviour`
+        - `getEntityInsideCollisionShape`, `$BlockStateBase#getEntityInsideCollisionShape` - Determines the voxel shape of the block when the entity is within it.
-    - `BlockBehaviour$Properties#overrideDescription` - Sets the translation key of the block name.
+        - `$Properties#overrideDescription` - Sets the translation key of the block name.
     - `StateHolder`
         - `getValueOrElse` - Returns the value of the property, else the provided default.
         - `getNullableValue` - Returns the value of the property, or null if it does not exist.